aparkgh/Personality-Profiler/README.md

 # Personality Profiler
 ## Overview
-Personality Checker is a tool designed to help users uncover insights about their personality.
-Using an engaging questionnaire, it determines personality types based on popular psychological framework MBTI.
+**Personality Profiler** is a tool designed to help users uncover insights about their personality.
+Using an engaging questionnaire, it determines personality types based on popular psychological framework **MBTI**.

 ## Setup and Installation
 Setup and Installation